Our Lady of the Holy Souls Catholic School is committed to nurturing each child’s faith, education, and social development through Christ.

 b.
 A modified grading scale may be used in the student’s area(s) of disability.
 If there are areas of academics which are not affected by the particular diagnosed learning disability or handicapping condition, the academic eligibility standards for non-disabled students will apply.

 c.
-The principal, classroom teacher(s), parent/guardians, and student should be aware of the guidelines established in the modifications and/or MAP prior to its enactment.
+The principal, classroom teacher(s), parents/guardians, and the student should be aware of the guidelines established in the modifications and/or MAP prior to its enactment.

 ARTICLE 4: TEAM/GAME RULES

-FAILURE TO OBSERVE ELIGIBILITY RULES WILL RESULT IN FORFIET OF GAME(S) IN WHICH THE RULES(S) WERE VIOLATED
+FAILURE TO OBSERVE ELIGIBILITY RULES WILL RESULT IN FORFEIT OF GAME(S) IN WHICH THE RULE(S) WERE VIOLATED.

 A. Games cannot be postponed for illness if a team has enough eligible players to start the game.